erlangpack/erlang-oauth/README.md

 ## Usage

-Erlang-ouath is on Hex, you can use the package by:
+Erlang-oauth is on Hex, you can use the package by adding it into your rebar.config:

     {deps, [
         {oauth, "2.1.0"}